purpleprotocol/purplecoin/README.md

 * Can be mined on a smartphone

 ### Disadvantages when compared to Ethereum v1.0
-* Contracts are cannot have a global state as they are encoded as input spending conditions.
+* Contracts cannot have a global state as they are encoded as input spending conditions.
 While this is better performance wise as it allows us to parallelise contract execution, state modeling is much harder.
 State can only be passed from an input to the next output.
 * Contracts can only interact with contracts found in the same transaction

 ### Advantages when compared to Ethereum v2.0